OpenFeis/openfeis-server/README.md

    - Select their category (Girl/Boy)
    - Select their current level (First Feis, Beginner 1, Beginner 2, Novice, Prizewinner, Prelim Champ, Open Champ)
 5. **Select Competitions (Enhanced Dance-by-Dance Grid):** 🆕
-   - **Solo Dances:** See all 7 standard dances (Reel, Light Jig, Slip Jig, Single Jig, Treble Jig, Hornpipe, Traditional Set) in a grid
+    - **Solo Dances:** See all 8 standard dances (Reel, Light Jig, Slip Jig, Single Jig, Treble Jig, Hornpipe, Traditional Set, Non-Traditional Set) in a grid
    - **Per-Dance Levels:** Each dance has a dropdown — adjust levels individually if your dancer is at different levels for different dances
    - **Toggle Selection:** Click the checkbox next to each dance to add/remove it from your cart
    - **Figure Dances:** Team dances (2-hand through 8-hand) are shown by age group only — no level selection needed